AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

    - **Profile**: Local admin password solution (Windows LAPS)

 5. In the policy settings:
+   - Name: `LAPS - Local Admin Password Solution`
-   - Enable **Local admin password management**.
+   - Enable `Local admin password management`
    - Set the **Password rotation interval** (e.g., 30 days).

-6. Assign the policy to the device groups you want to manage.
+7. Assign the policy to the device groups you want to manage.

-7. Save and deploy the policy.
+8. Save and deploy the policy.

 ---